dwhiffing/fury/content/aar/mf/mf4/mf4_aj/body.md

 went largely in our favour, and the F-5s could plunge into the mass of incoming Albatros attack planes.
-Normally F-5s with front-aspect missiles should absolutely dominate that engagement, but Jordanian cadets suck!
+Normally F-5s with front-aspect missiles should absolutely dominate that engagement, but Jordanian cadets suck\!
 They may be well intentioned, but between fumbling for switches and getting settings wrong, it took them forever to make engagements, and they'd often go hurtling past their ‘victims’ before they could get a missile off.
 In many cases the Mirages had to circle